RaulMatarazo/school-system/README.md

 ## You can integrate

 - The Front-end
-- More Entities, like: Teachers, Employees, Parents..
+- More Entities, like: Employees, Parents..
 - More security